 Regarding the traceability tools, we found most of the proposed tools accommodate traceability for domain specific artifacts (i.e., their usage is limited to certain types of artifacts).
 We believe these tools are byproducts of the articles that discuss domain specific traceability.
-Finally, with respect to the surveys and reviews, these articles helpe the reader gain a better understanding of traceability concepts, definitions, and classifications.
+Finally, with respect to the surveys and reviews, these articles help the reader gain a better understanding of traceability concepts, definitions, and classifications.

 Trace Links Classification